 Your physical capability

-Since you’re going to carry it around, you’d want your bag to fit your frame comfortably.
-There is a lot of bug out bags available in the market meant for people of all sizes and shapes.
-There are bags specially designed for women, children, or people who are taller than average.
+Since you’re going to carry it around, you want your bag to fit your frame comfortably.
+There are a lot of bug out bags in the market for people of all sizes and shapes.
+You can find bags specially designed for women, children, or people who are taller than average.

-Your BOB should depend on your physique, particularly the size of your torso.
+The BOB you get will depend on your physique, particularly the size of your torso.
 Measure the length between your torso and hipbone and use this reference to check your bag size.
-This way you can make sure that it’s a perfect fit—the shoulder straps not being too long or short and the hip straps properly secured around your hips rather than the stomach.
+This way, you can make sure that it’s a perfect fit—the shoulder straps not being too long or short and the hip straps properly secured around your hips rather than the stomach.

 Aside from the height and fit of the bag, you should also consider how much weight you can actually carry.
 Active or professionally trained people can carry heavier loads for a longer period of time compared to individuals who don’t move around as much.
 Try hiking with a full backpack for at least an hour—this should give you an idea of how much you can carry.

 How many you’re preparing for

 Are you living by yourself?
-If so, you can do with a smaller-sized BOB that can comfortably fit at least 2 people’s worth of supplies.
-This is in case you meet someone you know on the road, or stay out longer than intended.
+If so, a smaller-sized BOB that can comfortably fit at least 2 people’s worth of supplies will do.
+This is in case you meet someone you know on the road or stay out longer than intended.

-In contrast, if you have a family with small children who can’t carry their own bug out bag yet, you might want to consider a bigger bug out bag with more compartments and modular features.
+In contrast, if you have a family with small children who can’t carry their own bug out bags yet, the best bug out bag for you will look a lot bigger, with more compartments and modular features.

 Your environment or climate

 Choose a pack suitable for your weather or climate.
-Consider not only where you currently are, but also where you’re headed to.
-People from really cold climates may opt for a bug out bag that has enough space for supplies to keep them warm while people from arid environments may want to invest in a bag that has a great hydration bladder.
+Consider not only where you currently are but also where you’re headed.
+People from really cold climates may opt for a bug out bag that has enough space for supplies to keep them warm, while the best bug out bag for people from arid environments is one with a great hydration bladder.